bytedeco/javacv/README.txt

             System.exit(1);
         }

-        // CanvasFrame is a JFrame containing a Canvas component, which is hardware accelerated.
-        // It can also switch into full-screen mode when called with a screenNumber.
-        CanvasFrame frame = new CanvasFrame("Some Title");

-        // OpenCVFrameGrabber uses opencv_highgui, but other more versatile FrameGrabbers
+        // The available FrameGrabber classes include OpenCVFrameGrabber (opencv_highgui),
-        // include DC1394FrameGrabber, FlyCaptureFrameGrabber, OpenKinectFrameGrabber,
+        // DC1394FrameGrabber, FlyCaptureFrameGrabber, OpenKinectFrameGrabber,
         // PS3EyeFrameGrabber, VideoInputFrameGrabber, and FFmpegFrameGrabber.
-        FrameGrabber grabber = new OpenCVFrameGrabber(0);
+        FrameGrabber grabber = FrameGrabber.createDefault(0);
         grabber.start();

         // FAQ about IplImage:
         // - For custom raw processing of data, getByteBuffer() returns an NIO direct
-        //   buffer wrapped around the memory pointed by imageData.
+        //   buffer wrapped around the memory pointed by imageData, and under Android we can
+        //   also use that Buffer with Bitmap.copyPixelsFromBuffer() and copyPixelsToBuffer().
-        // - To get a BufferedImage from an IplImage, you may call getBufferedImage().
+        // - To get a BufferedImage from an IplImage, we may call getBufferedImage().
         // - The createFrom() factory method can construct an IplImage from a BufferedImage.
         // - There are also a few copy*() methods for BufferedImage<->IplImage data transfers.
         IplImage grabbedImage = grabber.grab();